TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 A basic trotting gait is implemented for the quadruped, alternating diagonal legs (LF-RH and RF-LH) in motion.
 Gait parameters such as duty cycle and phase offset are adjustable.

-> ✅ Initial trot gait is implemented and shows stable motion under simulation.

 ---

 ### 9. Waypoint Navigation

 The quadruped follows a sequence of waypoints published via RViz.
-The planner computes body trajectories and corresponding joint commands to move the robot from point A to point B.
+The planner computes body trajectories and corresponding joint commands to move the robot from point A to point B

-> ✅ The robot starts walking toward selected waypoints using the trot gait and joint trajectories.

 ---

 ## 📁 Repository Structure
-## 🎥 Demonstration Video (Optional)
+## 🎥 Demonstration Video

 ---